istraka/redhat-mw-cloud-quickstart/wildfly-standalone-centos8/README.md

     - **Admin Password or SSH key** - User account password or SSH key data which is an SSH RSA public key for logging into the CentOS VM.

+    - **Virtual Network New or Existing** - Choose whether you want to deploy the resources in an existing virtual network or create a new virtual network.

+    - **Virtual Network Name** - Enter the name of the virtual network.

+    - **Address Prefix** - Enter the address prefix of the virtual network.

+    - **Subnet Name** - Enter the subnet name.

+    - **Subnet Prefix** - Enter the subnet prefix of the virtual network.

+    - **Virtual Network Resource Group Name** - Enter the name of the resource group if you intend to deploy the resources in an existing virtual network or else if you want to create a new VNET, the default value will deploy a new VNET in the resource group where the template is deployed.

-    - **WildFly Username** - Username for WildFly Console Manager.
+    - **WildFly Username** - Username for WildFly Admin Console Manager.

-    - **WildFly Password** - User account password for WildFly Console Manager.
+    - **WildFly Password** - User account password for WildFly Admin Console Manager.

     - **VM Size** - Select the appropriate size of the VM from the dropdown options.

-    - Leave the rest of the parameter values (Artifacts and Location) as is, accept the Terms & Conditions and proceed to purchase.
+    - Leave the rest of the parameter values (Artifacts and Location) as is, accept the Terms & Conditions, and proceed to purchase.

 ## Deployment Time